 Have a good support system & vent to them

-While you need lots of open communication with your partner, it’s also helpful to have a strong support system of friends and family that you can vent to.
+While you need lots of open communication with your partner, it’s also helpful to have a strong support system of friends and family that you can vent to in stressful situations.
 “We all know the idea that we can say anything we want about our family but no one else can — that can ring particularly true here.
 It’s valuable to share concerns either about the way your partner is being treated or you or your children are being treated in the context of meeting each other’s emotional needs and setting boundaries.
 However, that conversation will have even more weight if you save the venting and frustration for the other good listeners in your life.” says Montgomery.

 “It’s easy to have expectations of what the ideal in-law is — you wish you had a mother-in-law who loved to baby-sit.
 She doesn’t like to baby-sit.
 It’s not who she is.
 Rather than suffering around it or resenting her, reset your expectations.
 Managing our expectations is a big part of creating a happy life and of being a grown-up,” says Shafner.

 When it comes down to it, you may have to accept your in-laws for who they are because they likely aren’t changing.
 It might mean keeping your distance, but once you can accept your partner’s family for who they are, you will be able to begin to let go of resentment.

 A version of this story was published August 2017.

 Before you go, check out our favorite and most-affordable mental health apps: